ZoomyCat/ghmd-ccs/plans/README.md

-index-template.html | This is what holds the base html. loadcss.html | The css loading definitions. sidebar.html | The html for a side bar if any. topmenu.html | The top menu of the site. title.html | The title of the site. header.html | The header information of the site.
+index-template.html | This is what holds the base html. loadcss.html | The css loading definitions. sidebar.html | The html for a side bar if any. downloads.html | The top download menu of the site. title.html | The title of the site. header.html | The header information of the site.